 The Springfield Citizens Police Academy is a ten week program that offers citizens insight into how police officers performs their duties and how the department serves the community.
 Everyone benefits from enhancing citizen understanding of the role and function of the police.

 Contact the Citizens Police Academy coordinator Officer Kevin Ashworth at 735-1566 for more information.
 Classes are held at the Paul J. Fenton Public Safety Annex, 50 East Street.
 The Academy is open to all residents of Springfield who are at least 18 years of age; there is no cost to attend.
 The academy will meet on Wednesday evenings from 6:00pm until 9:00pm.
 Your attendance is welcome.
-Fill out the Application form and return it to Officer Ashworth or send an email message with your name, address, phone and email to sign up.
+Fill out the Application form and return it to Officer Ashworth or send an email message with your name, address, phone and email address to sign up.

 The Springfield Citizens Police Academy is available to all adult Springfield residents interested in a detailed view of the Springfield Police Department.
 The police department coordinates classes and discussions each week on such topics as the Organization of the SPD and subdivisions, including Traffic, Narcotics, Internal Investigations, Crime Prevention, Community Policing, the Criminal Justice System, Criminal Law, issues and polices on Diversity, Use of Authority and Use of Force, issues relating to Elder Abuse, Gangs, Community Involvement, Values, Ethics, Integrity in Law Enforcement, and much more.